 Read on to learn about several things you should never put in the garbage disposal.

 Next time you’re about to scoop up a pile of potato peelings and toss them down the disposal, head for the trash can or composting bin instead.
 The same goes for stringy, fibrous vegetables like celery stalks.

-“Fibrous foods are big contenders [for causing disposal problems] and include celery, corn husks, carrots, onion skins, potato peels, asparagus and artichokes,” says Doyle James, president of Mr. Rooter Plumbing, headquartered in Waco, Texas, with locations nationwide.
+“Fibrous foods are big contenders [for causing disposal problems] and include celery, corn husks, carrots, onion skins, potato peels, asparagus and artichokes,” says Doyle James, president of company-owned operations at Mr. Rooter Plumbing, headquartered in Waco, Texas, with locations nationwide.
 “These tend to wrap around the disposal blades, potentially damaging the motor, so toss them in the trash instead of down the sink.